duangongwei/onlyjs/README.md

 # OnlyJS
-A framework let you only use javascript to develop the Web application.
+A framework let you only use javascript to develop Web application.

 Based on the newest features of ES6 (modules, classes, inheritance, etc.), references to the Java Swing front-end development mode, to unify the web development to JavaScript (similar to Swing using pure Java), so that developers do not need to write HTML, CSS, and to operate on the DOM too, all functions can be implemented through the interaction between JavaScript objects, all the JS code you written can run out of browser (that is, the code can run in a variety of terminal).